polymorphic/tesla-model-y-checklist/README.md

 - [ ] Inspect that the windshield isn't installed shifted (the gaps between the glass and A pillar on either side should be approximately equal).
 An improperly installed windshield causes significant wind noise at highway speeds.
 - [ ] Check for uneven/wide panel gaps and that panels are flush to car
+- [ ] Check that the trim along the bottom of the sides of the vehicle are flush with the bottom of the doors
 - [ ] Check for trim stains
 - [ ] Check all 4 door levers
 - [ ] Check all wheels, ensure they are not scratched